 Furthermore, LinkedIn monetizes these interactions through subscription services like LinkedIn Premium and Sales Navigator (LinkedIn, 2024).
 These services offer advanced features such as in-depth analytics and expanded network access, which are particularly beneficial for B2B sales professionals.
 The platform’s emphasis on content marketing and engagement keeps users actively involved, which is integral to building and maintaining professional relationships and establishing a strong presence in the industry.

-Self-Check-Questions
+Self-Check Questions

-What is the most well-known social selling platform with most users world-wide?
+What is the most well-known social selling platform with most users worldwide?

 LinkedIn